alefelipeoliveira/RSSIIndoorLocation/README.md

 # RSSIIndoorLocation

 This repository is dedicated to test a dataset of RSSI Indoor Location Algorithm, currently using Trilateration and KNN.

+## Installation

+To install this project start downloading the git repository:
 ```
 $ git clone https://github.com/alefelipeoliveira/RSSIIndoorLocation.git
 ```